Partner Visa Australia 2026

 Can same-sex couples apply?

 Yes.
-Australian migration law recognises same-sex relationships.
+Australian migration law recognises same-sex de facto and married relationships on equal terms.

 Need assistance with a partner visa Australia application?